If you are not a U.S. citizen, you face deportation following a Nevada conviction of either:

 - anything else that involves intentional or recklessly dangerous behavior.

-When an immigration judge deems that a DUI conviction is a crime involving moral turpitude, the alien defendant faces deportation and/or admissibility.
+When an immigration judge deems that a DUI conviction is a crime involving moral turpitude, you face deportation and/or admissibility.

 3. Can I be deported for DUI of drugs in Nevada?

 A conviction of DUI of Drugs (DUID) is not by itself grounds for deportation or inadmissibility.
-Though the situation changes if the alien is also convicted of a Nevada drug crime, which is a deportable offense.
+Though the situation changes if you are also convicted of a Nevada drug crime, which is deportable.

 Note that possessing up to 30 oz. of marijuana is not a deportable offense under federal law.
 (Unlike Nevada law, federal law still prohibits recreational marijuana possession.)
-Therefore, aliens arrested for DUI of marijuana should not face deportation as long as any marijuana they are carrying amounts to 30 oz. or less.6
+Therefore, if you are arrested for DUI of marijuana, you should not face deportation as long as any marijuana you are carrying amounts to 30 oz. or less.6

-Since narcotics crimes may result in deportation, non-citizen defendants are strongly urged to retain legal counsel to try to get any drug charges dismissed or reduced to a non-removable offense.
+Since narcotics crimes may result in deportation, you are strongly urged to retain legal counsel to try to get any drug charges dismissed or reduced to a non-removable offense.
 That is more important than getting a DUID charge dismissed or reduced since a DUI by itself is not deportable.

 4. Can a DUI be domestic violence?